For meritorious students who desire the opportunity to Study, Create and Inspire

-The A Level Scholarship programme is available to meritorious students who desire the opportunity to Study, Create and Inspire at Charterhouse Malaysia, and, who will set a positive example to the academic and communal life of the School, through their enthusiasm, intellectual curiosity, drive and compassion.
+Our IGCSE & A Level Scholarship programmes are available to meritorious students who desire the opportunity to Study, Create and Inspire at Charterhouse Malaysia, and, who will set a positive example to the academic and communal life of the School, through their enthusiasm, intellectual curiosity, drive and compassion.

-A full or partial scholarship offered by Charterhouse Malaysia for students to pursue the two-year A Level programme, including the International Project Qualification.
+A full scholarship offered by Charterhouse Malaysia for students to pursue both the two-year IGCSE and two-year A Level programme, including the International Project Qualification.

-It covers the full cost of tuition.
-It does not cover:
+It covers the full cost of tuition and registration fee.
+It does NOT cover:

 In cases of demonstrated hardship, some students may be offered help with additional expenses.
 This is decided on an individual case by case basis and is by no means guaranteed to be included with every full scholarship place.

-Charterhouse Malaysia’s full and high partial scholarships are aimed at meritorious applicants from within Malaysia.
+Charterhouse Malaysia’s scholarships are aimed at meritorious applicants from within Malaysia.
 All applicants are chosen on merit regardless of nationality, gender, sexual orientation, ethnicity or religion.

 A meritorious applicant is one who can demonstrate high academic achievement coupled with a history of commitment to personal growth, service of others, student leadership, involvement in the life of the school and their community and the potential to be transformative.
 Applicants must demonstrate their potential to study, create and inspire and that they share the Charterhouse personality traits of perseverance, responsibility, moral courage, open-mindedness and kindness.

-Scholarship Day.
-All Scholarship candidates selected by the Scholarship Committee will be invited to attend a day at the school undertaking various activities.
+All Scholarship candidates selected by the Scholarship Committee will be required to take CAT4 assesment.